Gcp 180808 051 Compressed For Web

 Is there an onsen (hot spring bathing facility) inside Skye Niseko?

 Yes.
-Skye Niseko has men’s and women’s public onsen facilities as well as three private onsen rooms that can be booked via our front desk team.
-These are free to use for hotel guests but booking blocks are subject to availability.
+Skye Niseko features both men’s and women’s public onsen facilities, as well as three private onsen rooms that can be reserved through our Front Desk team.
+All onsen facilities are complimentary for hotel guests, though private onsen reservations are subject to availability.
 Please see here for more information.
+Read our Onsen Etiquette Guide here.

 Only guests staying at Skye Niseko can use the public and private onsen facilities.
-Read our Onsen Etiquette Guide, here.

-Does Skye Niseko have a day spa?
+Does Skye Niseko have a massage spa?

 Is there a swimming pool or gym inside Skye Niseko?

-There are no pool facilities at Skye Niseko.
+Please note that there are no pool facilities at Skye Niseko.

 Niseko Area